wintonmj/phaser3-simple-rpg/docs/abstract-scene-refactoring.md

 Update AbstractScene to use the new manager classes, gradually replacing direct implementations with manager method calls.

-### Phase 5: Testing and Optimization

-Test the refactored code thoroughly and optimize the interactions between managers.

 ## Benefits

 1. **Improved Maintainability**: Each class has a single responsibility